Benjamin-Wiegand/battmitm/README.md

 please refer to the MIT license text for more information on this matter.

 ## project status
-passthrough partially works, no special features yet. the laptop charges and discharges as normal.
+- passthrough partially works (no host commands yet). my laptop charges and discharges as normal through it.
+- read cmd reply overrides work (these encompass 99% of useful overrides). they are defined in `config_override.h`.

-NOTE: laptop -> battery commands work but battery -> laptop commands don't. this means SBS alarms won't notify the laptop. some laptops poll the battery for alarms regardless, so this may not be a huge issue for you.
+NOTE: as mentioned, laptop -> battery commands work but battery -> laptop commands don't. this means SBS alarms won't notify the laptop. some laptops poll the battery for alarms regardless, so this may not be a huge issue for you.

 ## what does it do exactly and how